lazydancer/pricebook-asmp-server/API_INTERFACE.md

 ## Operational Notes
 - Database path defaults to `asmp.db`; configure with `DB_FILE` in `.env`.
 - Run `npm run db:reset` and `npm run db:seed` when bootstrapping local data for integration tests.
+- `scanId` is an auto-incrementing integer assigned by the server.
 - The API enforces unique `(scanId, dimension, owner, item, position)` per scan to prevent duplicate shop entries, and `(scanId, dimension, position)` per scan for waystones.